python-rope/rope/README.txt

 Overview
 ========

 `rope`_ is a python refactoring IDE and library.
-Its main goal is to provide features like refactoring, auto-completion, code assist and outline views.
-It is written in python and uses Tkinter library.
+The IDE uses the library for providing features like refactoring, code assist, and auto-completion.
+It is written in python.
+The IDE uses `Tkinter` library.

 .. _`rope`: http://rope.sf.net/